terasky-k8s-training/k8s-training-portworx/docs/task.md

 ---

 ## Objective
-The objective of this assignment is to demonstrate various capabilities of Kubernetes and Portworx, including encryption, read-write operations, Autopilot policy creation, and backup and restore procedures.
+The objective of this assignment is to demonstrate various capabilities of Kubernetes and Portworx, including encryption, read-write operations, Autopilot policy creation, benchmarking, and backup and restore procedures.

 ---